jackgaul/tone_talk/src/content/blog/opinion-space-OpinionSpace.md

 One of my interests involves the dynamics of human’s opinions.
 How they change over time, how we can use mathematical objects/concepts to approximate them, and how these dynamics will play out as LLMs and Generative AI in general create the majority of content online.
 Though I havent heard a term yet that describes this area of study, I have come across the phrase Opinion Dynamics which I will use.

-In order to even start talking about the application of LLMs in the information networks were we interact and their affects on the people in the network, I need to define a representation of a humans Opinion
+In order to even start talking about the application of LLMs in the information networks were we interact and their affects on the people in the network, I need to define a representation of a humans Opinion.
+This representation must live in some mathematical struture.
+This post is an attempt to describe such a structure.

 While trying to formally write about a system that can manipulate/translate a points position in Opinion Space, I really try to consider the generalization of such a system.
 This severely complicates a solution and requires the introduction of new conceptions to grapple with this hypothetical system and the space in which it acts.